-- Telephone attendance items only apply if the practitioner or the patient do not have the capacity to undertake the attendance by telehealth (videoconference). - The new temporary remote attendance items are to be billed instead of the usual face to face MBS items. - Services do not apply to admitted patients.
+- · The remote attendance items are to be billed instead of the usual face to face MBS items. - · Services do not apply to admitted patients.

 Billing Requirements (for specialist, consultant physician, consultant psychiatrist, neurosurgery, public health medicine, geriatrician, paediatrician and anaesthetist)